shawngraham/cdh2020/content/en/tutorials/regex.md

 That was a lot of work.
 Save your file with a new name: `correspondence.csv`.
 You now have a document that can be visualized as a network and analyzed as such.

 But it's still pretty messy - it was, after all, OCR'd in the first place.
 We'll fix that in the [open refine](week/3/open-refine/) exercise.
+(But if you'd like to get a sneak preview of of what the eventual network will look like, feel free to copy the text of your file into [the Network Navigator](https://networknavigator.jrladd.com/) website.)